scalar-labs/scalar-kubernetes/docs/SetupDatabaseForAWS.md

 Note:-

-* Scalar DB/DL schema loader will configure same Read/Write Capacity for all tables.
+* Scalar DB/DL schema loader will configure the same Read/Write Capacity for all tables.

 ## AWS RDS for MySQL, PostgreSQL, Oracle, SQL Server